 Photometrics Lab Now ISO 17025 Accredited

-By having our photometry lab accredited, Elite provides one-stop for all the validation steps required for exterior lighting systems; EMC, environmental stress, and now photometry.
+By having our photometry lab accredited, Elite provides a one-stop for all the validation steps required for exterior lighting systems; EMC, environmental stress, and now photometry.
 In addition, we’ve leveraged our photometry expertise so pre/posttest measurements of photometric properties during EMC or environmental testing can easily be made at Elite, rather than having to return items to the customer for posttest measurements.

-Elite provides custom built fixtures and test automation solutions, but now with our 3D printer Elite engineers can build lower cost, highly efficient test support solutions.
+Elite provides custom-built fixtures and test automation solutions, but now with our 3D printer Elite engineers can build lower-cost, highly efficient test support solutions

 New Staff & Equipment

 Our environmental team grew with the addition of two new test engineers and our largest temp-cycling chamber came online.
 This new chamber provides significant airflow for massive test items and our LN2 cooling and electric heating provide cycle ramp rates upward of 20C/min.
 Plus a new vibration table was ordered and is expected to come online by February 2019.